Slop on sunscreen│Pania he kirīmi pare tīkākā I mua I te putanga ki waho I te whare

 Reapply at least every two hours - or more often if you have been swimming or sweating.

-You should apply about one teaspoon of sunscreen to:
+For skin exposed to the sun, you should apply about one teaspoon of sunscreen to:

 • your face, ears and neck